stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 %}

 This is further written about in <strong>[Data Transfers and Egress within a GitHub Action]({% post_url 2024-01-24-data-transfers-egress-github-actions %})</strong>.

 # GitHub Packages Maven via URL

+Maven is based around an HTTP API, and all network operations are performed through simple HTTP requests.
+This exposes a foundation to build a capable custom API for uses beyond Maven functionality.

 ## Browsing Available Versions

-Maven operates through simple HTTP requests, and this article will document these calls such that they can be made without Maven installed, and directly made using `wget` or `curl`.
+This article will document useful Maven URLs such that they can be made without Maven installed and directly made using `wget` or `curl`.

 _All URLs in this document require an `Authorization: token GITHUB_TOKEN` HTTP header_

 Maven packaging defines 3 fields for every package:

 ```xml

 <dependency>
     <groupId>{groupId}</groupId>
     <artifactId>{artifactId}</artifactId>